Marius-brt/Rebst/docs/settings.md

 - Type: `String`
 - Default: `null`

 Define the version of your API.
-This is displayed in all responses
+This is displayed in all responses of your API

 ```javascript
 rebst.init({